joshrounsville/adf/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.0
+- Removed the translation management option from the Settings page (Google no longer offers translation management feature).
+- Wordpress security updates added to the settings page [wp_nonce_field()].
+- Removed 3 outside Javascript files - these files are now called upon directly from Wordpress CMS.
+- Unpacked flags.js p,a,c,k,e,r code.
+Unknowingly, this method of coding violated Wordpress plugin policy.
+- Updated pricing display for GLT Premium.
+It was displaying $15 previously, but the price had increased since the last update.

 4.0.9
 - Replaced: incorrect Catalonian flag image, with the correct image.
 I apologize for any inconvenience.